andrelcmoreira/usb-rofi/README.md

 After the installation, the `usb-rofi` is ready to detect and notify the user when a new flash drive is attached to the system.
-In order to improve the usability, it’s recommended bind a hotkey to unmount devices easily.
+In order to improve the usability, it’s recommended bind a hotkey to umount devices easily.
 In my case (i3), would be something like this:

 ```bash
 bindsym $mod+u exec "qsudo /usr/bin/usb-rofi -u"